AgnelSelvan/opengl_book/readMe.md

-# Ambient, Diffuse, Specular lighting
+# Added Materials to Cube and code refactoring.